 A world class art collection

-Here is just a glimpse of some of the top houses to visit to enjoy the paintings that we care for - and you can enjoy:
+Here is a selection of some of the best houses to visit to see our paintings:

 Petworth House and Garden contains a wealth of art from artists including Turner, Van Dyke, Reynolds and Blake.
 In fact it is home to our largest picture collection.